Kardashians Dish on Tristan Thompson & More in Tell-All Interview

 In fact, Kourtney suggested she's a fan of the tune.

-"I would give it a 9, and I'm not kidding," Kourtney said when asked to rate it.
+"I would give it a nine, and I'm not kidding," Kourtney said when asked to rate it.
 "I really love it."

 (E! and Bravo are both part of NBCUniversal).